July 3, 2025 | 10:20

 Hackback the Malware

 Yesterday and today I’ve noticed the author malvuln1.
 He has uncovered vulnerabilities for 14 malware and backdoor applications.
 Yes, you are correct: He has found vulnerabilities in malware and backdoors, practically with proof-of-concepts to reproduce.
 No need to emphasise, that’s all Windows malware we’re talking about.
+There is no indication whether he contacted the respective vendors of the affected “software” prior to his full disclosure.
+Also missing are CVE2 reference numbers and CVSS3 Scores.
+But with a chuckle we just look away.
 Read more

 Support this blog - Donate a Coffee